 For attackers, it is a common practice to compromise legitimate AD credentials and use them to explore your network and attempt to access potentially valuable data.
 In this process, attackers inevitably leave behind some network artifacts.
 For example, when an attacker uses compromised AD credentials to try to access a restricted database or storage area and fail, that creates a "failed login" message.
 This evidence, associated with that username and other contextual info, is transmitted across the network via LDAP.
 If a user has repeated failed logins against sensitive assets like user databases or payment information, that may be a signal of a brute force attack underway.

 If that LDAP traffic is encrypted, many network traffic analysis platforms would miss the signal entirely.
 If you can't see AD users behaving strangely because you aren't inspecting the decrypted traffic, you miss clear signals that you could use to detect and respond to attacks.
+Learn more about LDAP encryption types, techniques, and security implications here.

 Many organizations encrypt database connections because of the sensitivity, including requirements to support privacy regulations, of the information passed over the network.
 Without the ability to decrypt these database transactions, network traffic analysis products can only infer what an actor is doing on the network based on limited telemetry data about which hosts were talking to each other and the size and timing of the packets that were transmitted.